tobek/laminae/notes.md

 - Audience independent utterance - the idealization of NEP?
 - Emotional etc content of micro actions?
 (NGP?
 CGC?)
 - "a massive chunk of the things that alarm suburbanites about being in an urban environment are solved in totality by adopting the city dweller's habit of simply declining to perceive things that are none of your fucking business" https://twitter.com/cakesandcourage/status/1462919432330752006 - somewhere where this flows naturally, maybe LEP?
 - some place where you can peer through the looking glass of "what if" moments in your own life.
 CNC?
 CGC?
 CNP?
-NEP? eh. see oracle
+NEP? eh. see oracle. interesting in CED maybe.
+CGD?
 - caste systems (LND?
-LEC LEP) mentioned in LEC and in TOC but doesn't have to be major there
+LEC LEP) mentioned in LEC and in TOC but doesn't have to be major there. also in LEP
     + signaled by fashion and/or mannerisms
         * Clothing covered with writing/scrolls that catalog some thing ("worn scrolls.jpg")
 - No decisions except gut ones during ceremonies.
 Very elaborate, no time to scheme.
 More authentic.
 They facilitate this method for mortals.
 Like Dune emperor emissary delivers decree, obey or disobey on the spot, only way to cut through (and assess loyalty, and instinct). the sufis "believe that deep intuition is the only real guide to knowledge". human computer. fluency before understanding (quote?).
 NGP if nowhere else, but could be LXX, probably XGX.
 LGP?